erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 I did a mini experiment with a **Raspberry Pi Pico 2 W** and a **Raspberry Pi Debug Probe** and managed to got the expected trace output.
 I recorded the steps I took for this setup [here](https://github.com/erkaii/raspberrypi-setup/tree/main/etm-trace-rp2350) for future reference.

-A photo of the hardware connection.
+Below is a photo of the hardware connection.
 ![connection](/images/posts/trace_arm/connection.png)

 # References